How far can you make it inside bullet cave?

 Collect 3 of the same the color power-ups to gain a powerful new weapon.

-Then collect enough fever mode coins to enter a boss battle
+Collect enough fever mode coins to enter a boss battle

 This game is endless.
 Survive as long as you can while chasing a high score.